Pinecrest, Florida

 Pinecrest is a suburban village in Miami-Dade County, Florida, United States.
-As of the 2020 census the population was 18,388.
+The village is part of the Miami metropolitan area of South Florida.
+As of the 2020 census, the population was 18,388.

 Pinecrest is governed by a five-member village council and operates under the council-manager form of government.
-33156, the ZIP code that encompasses most of the village, has been consistently ranked as one of the most expensive in the United States.
+33156, the ZIP code that encompasses most of the village, has been consistently ranked as one of the wealthiest in the United States by income.
+Based on the median home listing price in recent years at $4,300,000, Pinecrest has been ranked as one of the most expensive cities in Florida to purchase a home in.

 History

 During the 1900s, Miami pioneer and railroad tycoon Henry Flagler used the property at U.S. 1 and Southwest 102 Street as a staging area during the construction of the Overseas Railroad to the Florida Keys.

 In the 1930s, the area's growth continued and the community began to evolve around one of the first tourist attractions established in the Miami vicinity – Parrot Jungle and Gardens.
 Parrot Jungle was founded in 1936 by Franz and Louise Scherr on property located at Red Road and Southwest 111 Street and over the years has become a tourist attraction whose visitors included Winston Churchill.
 The idea for Parrot Jungle began after Scherr, who owned and operated a feed and supply store in Homestead, and became intrigued with the idea of building an attraction where birds would "fly free".
 To bring his vision to life, he rented 20 acre of hammock land for an annual fee of $25 (equivalent to $476.92 in 2021).
 Parrot Jungle was built as a winding nature trail dug through the coral rock and hammock land, indigenous to the area.
 All the natural plants were left undisturbed.
 The entrance was built on Red Road.
 The attraction opened on December 20, 1936, to about 100 visitors.
 Each paid 25 cents admission to see and hear Scherr talk about his birds, trees and flowers.
 Since 1936, Parrot Jungle has attracted over a million visitors.
 On December 17, 2002, the Village of Pinecrest purchased the Parrot Jungle with the aim of developing the site as Pinecrest Gardens.
 On March 8, 2003, the Pinecrest Village Council dedicated Pinecrest Gardens and officially opened it to the public as the village's newest municipal park.
 The attraction moved to a new waterfront location on Watson Island between downtown Miami and Miami Beach.
 It was relaunched as Parrot Jungle Island.